-Maybe you've dreamed of graduating from a Historically Black College or University (HBCU), but you can't find a way to go full-time.
-Or, maybe your preferred school is too far away from you live now, and it would be too expensive to relocate or commute.
+Maybe you've dreamed of graduating from a HBCU, but you can't find a way to go full-time right now.
+Or maybe your preferred school is too far away, and it would be too expensive to relocate or commute.

 1. Howard University

-Howard University, based in Washington DC, is probably one of the best-known HBCUs.
+Howard University, based in Washington DC, is one of the best-known HBCUs.
 As a research university, Howard is a leader in STEM fields and has several nationally ranked science programs.
 The school also has noted programs in social work, cinematography, business, and communication sciences and disorders.